zer2/fantasy-basketball-optimizer/dynamic_explanation.md

 One way that this can be useful is 'punting'- a strategy used often by real drafters, wherein they sacrifice some number of categories to gain a significant advantage in the rest.
 This can be beneficial because sacrificing a category will cost a $50\%$ chance of winning that category at most, and will often provide more than a $50\%$ value to the other categories collectively.

 There is an obvious way to implement the punting strategy, which is to calculate all player values ignoring the lowest category completely.
 This makes some sense as a heuristic, but lacks mathematic rigor and has obvious flaws.
-It would suggest that an infinitesimal increase in a prioritized category is preferable to an infinite increase in a deprioritized category, which is obviously wrong.
-It also has no mathematical argument behind it- why treat $N$ categories with a weight of $100\%$, and $9-N$ categories with a weight of $0\%$, rather than putting weights somewhere on a spectrum?
-And is the lowest category value definitely the right one to punt, even if it is extremely close to other category values?
+It would suggest that an infinitesimal increase in a prioritized category is preferable to an infinite increase in a deprioritized category, which seems wrong.
+It also provides no mechanism for deciding how many or which categories to punt.

-Making a dynamic algorithm that understands the nuances of punting is difficult.
-I cannot claim that the following mathematical treatment addresses it fully.
-However, I believe that the logic is sound, and evidence suggests that the derived algorithm works well
+I derive a dynamic punting algorithm in the paper.
+While imperfect, I believe that the logic is sound, and evidence suggests that it works at least in a simplified context.
+Below is a summary of how the algorithm is designed

 ## 1. Draft decisions as an optimization problem